vsrinivas/fuchsia/go/src/netstack/README.md

 [00004.917] U netstack: ip4_addr: 192.168.3.53
 ```

-## Using netstack on NUC connecting to Linux Desktop
+## Using netstack on Hardware connecting to Linux Desktop

-If you are connecting the Ethernet cable from NUC to a USB Ethernet adapter
+If you are connecting the Ethernet cable from NUC or Acer to a USB
-on Linux Desktop, you can use a set-up similar to the qemu case.
+Ethernet adapter on Linux Desktop, you can use a set-up similar to the
+qemu case (if you connect your hardware directly to your Ethernet
+network, this step is not neccesary)

 Choose an IPv4 subnet to use, for example, 192.168.2.0/24.
 Assign 192.168.2.1 to the USB Ethernet adapter (e.g. eth5)